-- STOP downloading apps from unknown sources.
 There are thousands of free apps available online that are very tempting to download.
 Hackers are masters at curiosity and “clickbait” designed to nail you in a moment of weakness.
 To prevent rogue apps and programs from installing, configure your devices to disallow the installation of programs from unauthorized sources.
 On your phone, ONLY download apps from your device’s respective app store that are tested and forced to meet the store’s security and privacy requirements.
 Business owners: while I’m sure all of your employees are trusting souls, it IS possible (and recommended) to have business machines locked down, preventing your employees from downloading any applications (or files) that could harm you and compromise your security.

-- STOP surfing the web unprotected, particularly when accessing downloads.
 This is particularly true if you are on public WiFi.
 Starbucks is not going to guarantee your Internet connection is safe, nor is any other business, restaurant or location offering free Internet access.
 Talk to your IT company (that’s US!) about installing more than just antivirus, but endpoint protection solutions, like a VPN, that will “hide” you from cybercriminals and filter out nefarious websites and attacks so you CAN use public WiFi without the fear of inviting a hack.

 STOP opening and downloading files e-mailed to you without extreme caution: